-Everything can be improved.
+Everything can be improved, including your marketing results.

 That’s the principle behind Kaizen (change for the good), a management philosophy you can leverage to steadily improve your ecommerce marketing performance.

 It’s also a principle that’s helpful to use when evaluating your marketing efforts for the year and planning for the year ahead.

 At The Good, we love to see those quicker returns on investment that make our clients glad they chose us for their conversion optimization project.

 Our real aim, though, is to join the celebration a year or more down the road when we compare previous and current year data.
 We typically aim for near-term high value gains in ROI, followed by steady continuous growth.

 That’s accomplished by ongoing testing and tweaking.
 Conversion rate optimization isn’t a one-shot, set-it-and-forget-it process – it operates best on Kaizen principles.Conversion rate optimization isn’t a one-shot, set-it-and-forget-it process.
 Click To Tweet